Taiki-id31/cse15l-lab-reports/lab2.md

 <img src="lab-report2-image/no-symptom.png" width="75%">
 <img src="lab-report2-image/symptom.png" width="75%">

 * The bug, as the before-and-after code change required to fix it

+The code Before Changing.
 ```
   // Returns a *new* array with all the elements of the input array in reversed
   // order